simonweniger/agentkit/README.md

 ## A more useful example

-A simple didactic state machine for controlling an `Order`:
+A simple didactic state flow for controlling an `Order`:

 ```py
 >>> class OrderControl(Workflow):